teeworlds-ru/ddnet-insta/README.md

 + `/top5kills` Shows the all time best ranks by kills
 + `/rank_flags` Shows the all time flag time rank of player name (your stats by default)
 + `/top5flags` Shows the all time best ranks by flag time
++ `/top5caps` Shows the all time best ranks by amount of flag captures
 + `/rank_caps` Shows the all time flag capture rank of player name (your stats by default)

 # Publish round stats